Western banks cold-shoulder Iran trade finance scheme

 “If you have Western banks, many of whom with U.S. operations, potentially involved in such an initiative it is a better situation than having hundreds of middle men in such trades where you cannot track where the money is going.
 It also allows much stricter governance on the part of those banks.
 This is the idea at least,” the diplomatic source said.

-Additional reporting by Thomas Atkins in Frankfurt, Matthias Sobolewski in Berlin, Silvia Aloisi in Milan, Katharina Bart in Zurich, Steve Slater in London, Justyna Pawlak in Brussels, Lionel Laurent in Paris, Anna Yukhananov and Warren Strobel in Washington; Editing by Alexander Smith and Giles Elgood
+Additional reporting by Thomas Atkins in Frankfurt, Matthias Sobolewski in Berlin, Silvia Aloisi in Milan, Katharina Bart in Zurich, Steve Slater in London, Justyna Pawlak in Brussels, Lionel Laurent in Paris, Anna Yukhananov and Warren Strobel in Washington; Editing by Alexander Smith, Giles Elgood and Paul Simao